 Unlimited phone and email support is provided to help you prepare and produce a Simulations Week event in your area.
 We will work closely with your committee, to make sure they understand the vision, the scenario and the production procedures.

 Experienced, energetic, and dedicated individuals will travel to your community to direct and mentor the exciting Simulations Week experience.
 17 years of Utah Simulations Week experience have cultivated the simulation mentoring skills of numerous individuals who are now ready to mentor youth attending a Simulations Week event in your community.

 Evening activities provide exciting and interesting opportunities for youth to associate together for friendship and for strengthening meaningful relationships.
-Turn key templates are provide with each service package to produce evening activities, including a family BBQ, game night, talent night, a formal youth banquet and a family ball.
+Turn key templates are provide with each service package to produce evening activities, including the “Opening Night” performance, game night, talent night, a formal youth banquet and a family ball.

 Comprehensive, detailed Simulations Week event production instructions are provided with each service package.
 Instructions cover the following event production areas: